RndmRyan/curde_neuralnetworks/README.md

 This is a very simplistic attempt of indulging in Neural Networks, for our Operating Systems Course Project.

 ## NOTE
-Before testing the project, create a folder with the name "allpipes"
+Before testing the project, make sure to extract the zip folder, since it will be required to store pipes and not let it malfunction.
+Make sure that you paste the allpipes folder alongside the other code files, and be careful that inside the allpipes folder are 2 folders named "f_prog" and "b_prog".

 ## Run Files
 This code is written to be run on Linux, so be mindful of that too.